Video game music

 Final Fantasy VIII—Blue Eyes On Me (3:02)

 After a night of too much Artie Shaw, I thought it would be neat to take Faye Wong’s cheesy ’90s pop tune and turn it into a cheesy ’40s pop tune.
-I was a bit rusty on the clarinet at the time, having not played it in about two years, and I think it shows; nevertheless, there was no way I could go with a synthesized one to get the effect I wanted.
-I panned the instruments out a bit so not to crowd the centre channel, at the cost of the authentic effect of monophonic sound.
+I was a bit rusty on the clarinet at the time, not having played it in years, and it shows; nevertheless, there was no way I could go with a synthesized one to get the effect I wanted.
+I panned the instruments out a bit to avoid crowding the centre channel, at the cost of the authentic effect of monophonic sound.

 Earthbound—Fourside Hilton (5:27)